MeteorStudioASU/lcc/README.md

 ## Setup (Windows)

-1. Install virtual audio device you can route audio inputs and outputs (e.g. https://www.vb-audio.com/Cable/index.htm)
+1. Install virtual audio device you can route audio inputs and outputs (e.g. https://www.vb-audio.com/Cable/index.htm).

 2. Select your virtual audio device / `CABLE Input` as your playback device.

-## Running lcc
+## Running LCC

 1. Double-click on `lcc` on macOS or `lcc.exe` on Windows to run it.
 You may have to right-click it and open it in order to grant permissions to run the application.